-The Job of a CNA
+The Duties of a Nursing Assistant

-- Providing basic care to patients
+- Providing basic services to patients

-- Reading patient’s vital signs
+- Measuring patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients